If you are new at programming, here is some sane advice for you.

 Everybody else can do without strange constructs and so can you.

 If the compiler refuses to compile your code, then by all means read the errors messages.
-They may be cryptic but you might as well get used to them because it won’t be the first time you see them.
+They may be cryptic but you might as well get used to them because it won’t be the last time you see them.

 Runtime errors can be hard to figure out but the next item on this list may help you with that.